Planning to use Google Fi in Japan?

 For people who use the Unlimited Plus plan in the US

-If you are currently using Google Fi’s Unlimited Plus Plan in America, it may be best to keep using it in Japan as it won’t cost any extra to keep using it and it will be one less thing to worry about when planning your journey to Japan.
+If you are currently using Google Fi’s Unlimited Plus Plan in America, it may be best to keep using it in Japan as it won’t cost any extra to keep using it.

-One thing to be careful about is Google Fi’s terms of service.
-If you plan to stay in Japan for an extended period of time, as explained in the previous section, using Google Fi services overseas for an extended period of time is a violation of the terms and conditions, and you run the risk of having your data and phone line being cut off.
+Important: If you plan to stay in Japan for over 90 days, as explained in the previous section, using Google Fi services overseas for an extended period of time is a violation of the terms and conditions, and you run the risk of having your data and phone line being cut off.

-If you plan to stay longer than 3 months, we recommend that you sign a contract with a Japanese phone carrier.
+But if you plan to stay longer than 3 months, we recommend that you consider a Japanese phone carrier for long-term service.

 ↑ Go back to the table of contents